mnater/Hyphenopoly/docs/Module.md

 # hyphenopoly module

-The Hyphenopoly-package contains a file called `hyphenopoly.module.js`.
+The Hyphenopoly package contains a file called `hyphenopoly.module.js`.
 This module provides hyphenation of plain text for applications beyond the browser.

-_Note 1: The node module of Hyphenopoly does not support hyphenation of strings containing HTML - just plain text.
-If you need to hyphenate HTML-Strings [parse them first](./Special-use-cases.md#hyphenate-html-strings-using-hyphenopolymodulejs)._
+_Note 1: The node module of Hyphenopoly does not support hyphenation of strings containing HTML — just plain text.
+If you need to hyphenate HTML-Strings, you must first [parse them](./Special-use-cases.md#hyphenate-html-strings-using-hyphenopolymodulejs)._

 _Note 2: Even if it is possible, it is not recommended to use `hyphenopoly.module.js` in browser environments.
 Use `Hyphenopoly_Loader.js` and `Hyphenopoly.js` instead._